1. Downhill skiing/snowboarding

 - Lessons: Yes

 Additional Ski/Snowboard Areas: If you’re willing to drive a little further, Okemo Mountain is another option for a bit of alpine fun.
-A little closer in proximity is Mt Ascutney, which reintroduced t-bar lift-service in the 2018/2019 ski season thanks to Ascutney Outdoors.
+A little closer in proximity is Mt Ascutney, which has t-bar lift-service thanks to Ascutney Outdoors.

 2. Nordic Skiing and Snowshoeing

-The Woodstock Inn & Resort Nordic Center: For access to a serene winter wonderland with stunning vistas – all within Woodstock’s village, secure a pass at the Nordic Center in the Woodstock Country Club (Click here for COVID-19 safety guidelines, season updates, pass pricing, equipment rentals, and more).
-The pass affords 40 km of maintained wooded trails across Mt Peg and Mt Tom.
+The Woodstock Inn & Resort Nordic Center: For access to a serene winter wonderland with stunning vistas – all within Woodstock’s village, secure a pass at the Nordic Center in the Woodstock Country Club.
+The pass affords 45 km of maintained wooded trails across Mt Peg and Mt Tom.
 A picturesque cabin in the woods of Marsh-Billings-Rockefeller National Historical Park is the cherry on top, supplying the perfect spot for a mid-trek break.
 The remaining 23 km of trails on Mt Tom are left in their natural state for backcountry skiing and snowshoeing, and are free for general use.

-It gets better.
-For the first time, you can take a snowshoe trek around the fields at Billings Farm & Museum during Christmas at the Farm (December 5, 2020 - January 3, 2021)!
+It gets better, take a snowshoe trek around the fields at Billings Farm & Museum!
 Just be sure to bring your own snowshoes or rent from the Nordic Center at the Woodstock Inn & Resort.

 3. Fat tire biking